 ::= { dot11StationConfigEntry 25 }

 Per Pattern C, above, this is because this is a “primary/secondary” attribute.
-Needs discussion whether this should be one attribute (with different behavior on the master versus the slave, but otherwise a lot of overlap, too), or two separate attributes.
+Have had discussion whether this should be one attribute (with different behavior on the master versus the slave, but otherwise a lot of overlap, too), or two separate attributes.

 Item 2: